luizaandradeti/Java-AWS-RDS-Database/README.md

 [![My Skills](https://skillicons.dev/icons?i=aws,java,mysql,postman,vscode,spring&perline=3)](https://skillicons.dev)

-> > ℹ️ According to the official MySQL documentation, it is concept as:
+> > ℹ️ According to the official MySQL website, it is very popular all over the world:

 ![App Screenshot](images/oficial.png)

 - https://dev.mysql.com/doc/mysql-getting-started/en/

-> > ℹ️ MySQL is very popular and is used in large, medium and small companies.
-For more technical information, always consult the official documentation, as it contains the most reliable technical references on how the Data Base Management System in question works.
-Choosing the right sources is essential in the technical area.
+> > ℹ️ MySQL is very popular and used in large, medium and small companies.
+For technical information, always consult the official documentation, as it contains the most reliable technical references on how the Database Management System in question works

 [![Generic badge](https://img.shields.io/badge/status-developing-yellow.svg)](/#/)